ohthehugemanatee/db-to-ynab-golang/README.md

 ### TODO

-* sync most recent 100 transactions every time - the transaction IDs will prevent creating duplicates, and we can bulk upload to YNAB in a single API call.
-* sync upcoming transactions which haven't posted yet
+* update tests for full set of `/` behaviors.
+* refactor a bit for clarity.
+* include dockerfile in the repo
 * sync credit card accounts, too.
+* sync upcoming transactions which haven't posted yet.
+* publish on docker hub